adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 WidgetsApi apiInstance = new WidgetsApi();
 String authorization = "authorization_example"; // String | An <a href=\"#\" onclick=\"this.href=oauthDoc()\" oncontextmenu=\"this.href=oauthDoc()\" target=\"oauthDoc\">OAuth Access Token</a> with scopes:<ul><li style='list-style-type: square'><a href=\"#\" onclick=\"this.href=oauthDoc('widget_write')\" oncontextmenu=\"this.href=oauthDoc('widget_write')\" target=\"oauthDoc\">widget_write</a></li></ul>in the format <b>'Bearer {accessToken}'.
-String ifMatch = "ifMatch_example"; // String | The server will only update the resource if it matches the listed ETag otherwise error RESOURCE_MODIFIED(412) is returned.
-String widgetId = "widgetId_example"; // String | The widget identifier, as returned by the widget creation API or retrieved from the API to fetch widgets.
+String widgetId = "widgetId_example"; // String | The web form identifier, as returned by the web form creation API or retrieved from the API to fetch web forms.
-WidgetInfo widgetInfo = new WidgetInfo(); // WidgetInfo | Widget update information object.
+WidgetInfo widgetInfo = new WidgetInfo(); // WidgetInfo | Web Form update information object.
 String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
-String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account try {
+String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
+String ifMatch = "ifMatch_example"; // String | The server will only update the resource if it matches the listed ETag otherwise error RESOURCE_MODIFIED(412) is returned. try {
-    apiInstance.updateWidget(authorization, ifMatch, widgetId, widgetInfo, xApiUser, xOnBehalfOfUser);
+    apiInstance.updateWidget(authorization, widgetId, widgetInfo, xApiUser, xOnBehalfOfUser, ifMatch);
 } catch (ApiException e) {
     System.err.println("Exception when calling WidgetsApi#updateWidget");
     e.printStackTrace();